 “If we hadn’t done this in a rigorous way, we would have been too much to too many people, and nothing to one,” Stahl said.

 Developing meaningful acceptance criteria will help you create and test all aspects of the build contained within that story.
-Results of acceptance testing are often binary: A process either passed or it failed.
+Results of acceptance testing are often binary: A process either passed or failed.

 Typically, a product manager or user experience designer will develop the testing plan, beginning with a set of criteria aligned with feature specifications laid out at the start of the development cycle.
 In the case of a timed mobile order for pizza, acceptance criteria might look like this:

 - Can a user order on iOS?
 On Android?

 - Can they order it for specified times?